-What Does a Documentation Specialist Do?
-[Typical Roles and Responsibilities]
+Documentation Control Specialist Roles and Responsibilities

-Coming Up with a Long-Term Storage Strategy
+Coming up With a Long-Term Storage Strategy

 The documentation specialist takes charge of the storage strategy, which entails:

-- Creating and communicating crystal-clear rules for creating, storing, and retrieving documents
+- Creating and communicating crystal-clear rules for creating, storing, and retrieving documents.

-- Updating the filing system (or creating one from scratch)
+- Updating the filing system (or creating one from scratch).

-- Determining who gets access to which documents (along with the steps required to request access)
+- Determining who gets access to which documents (along with the steps required to request access).

 Managing an Archiving System

-- Using a secured database for storing the documents (the specialist may have to collaborate with an IT team for this purpose)
+- Using a secured database for storing the documents (the specialist may have to collaborate with an IT team for this purpose).

-- Removing documents when they become obsolete to free up space
+- Removing documents when they become obsolete to free up space.

-In addition, a document specialist may also be responsible for training their employees on how to store documents (more on this later).
+In addition, a document control specialist may also be responsible for training their employees on how to store documents (more on this later).

-Creating, Updating, and Managing Documents
+Creating Updating and Managing Documents